microsoft/app-innovation-workshop/Walkthrough Guide/12_Authentication/README.md

 Not that the Active Directory is set up, we can connect it to the Backend and introduce it as the Identity Provider of choice.
 As ASP.Net Core has support for authentication built-in, not much code is needed, to add Active Directory Authentication application-wide.

 > **Hint:** Remember, although we use existing libraries in our Backend and Frontend projects, Azure Active Directory B2C is based on open standards such as OpenID Connect and OAuth 2.0 and can be integrated in any framework out there.

+In the Backend's [`Startup.cs`](/Backend/Monolithic/Startup.cs) class, the Active Directory connection is already provided as shown below.

 ```csharp
 public void ConfigureServices(IServiceCollection services)